Using Gambling to Improve Fantasy Football Predictions

 This post was inspired by a Reddit post a few weeks ago. u/showmeurknuckleball asked if targeting kickers in games with the highest over/under total was a viable strategy.
 The comments mostly agreed (though with some debate about whether lower scores indicated more field goals), but no one seemed to have the stats to back it up.
 Today's post will aim to answer that question using data from 2019.

 First, we need to get the data.
 For fantasy data, we will use the espn-api maintained by Christian Wendt to pull the fantasy projections and results of all players (we'll explore beyond kickers) in my standard scoring ESPN league.
-For the gambling data, we can use this dataset from Kaggle.
+We will pull our historical gambling data from Kaggle.
 The question will be whether using over/under totals (O/Us) is a better predictor of player performance than ESPN's projections.
 (Note to create a more reasonable assessment, I have limited which kickers are eligible to the top 20 projected kickers.
 Considering most leagues are only 10 teams and only start/roster 1 kicker, this sample should include all kickers being considered.
 I have repeated the analysis to include all kickers and the results are a little noisier but tell the same story.

 Scatter plots with regressions of kicker point totals vs game over-under (left) and projected points (right).
 The shaded area shows a 95% confidence interval of the regression